 Meant for the exhibition only, the Beethoven Frieze was originally painted directly on the walls of a side hall.
 It’s large, standing at 7 feet high and 112 feet wide.
 The frieze weighs four tons.
 Looted by the Nazis and subsequently purchased by the Austrian government, the frieze is now stored and exhibited in a specially built climate-controlled room in the basement.

 Hours: 10:00 am to 6:00 pm Tuesday to Sunday

 2. Klimt at the Belvedere Palace

-The Belvedere's most iconic paintings is undoubtedly Klimt's glittering The Kiss, Klimt's most iconic golden period masterpiece (show above).
+The Belvedere's most iconic painting is undoubtedly Klimt's glittering The Kiss, Klimt's Golden Period masterpiece.
 Plastered on fridge magnets and mouse pads, we've grown used to the image.
 But, still, nothing prepares you for a glimpse in real life.
 It's just so beautiful.

-The Belvedere also other Klimt's other masterpieces like Judith, the Portrait of Fritza Riedler, Sonja Knips and Flowering Poppies.
+The Belvedere also other Klimt's other masterpieces like the Portrait of Fritza Riedler, Sonja Knips, Judith I, Adam and Eve, and Flowering Poppies.

 Pro tips: Hour long guided tours in English are available and there is an English audioguide.
 The Belvedere is with walking distance of the city center.
 Or you can take the U-Bahn to Sudtirolerplatz or the S-Bahn Station to Quartier Belvedere.

 3. Klimt at the Burghtheater